electric-eloquence/fepper-wordpress/backend/wordpress/wp-content/themes/fepper-child/readme.md

 * Sync your frontend code with the WordPress backend:
   * `fp syncback`

-# WordPress Usage
+## WordPress Usage

 * This child theme demonstrates a Hero + Subs + Hoagies graphical layout for the homepage.
 * The Hero section will be populated by the first post under the Hero category.
 * The Subs section will be populated by the first three posts under the Sub category.
 * The Hoagies section will be populated by a configurable number of posts that are neither Heroes nor Subs.
 * The Hero + Subs + Hoagies layout is by no means mandatory.
-* You are welcome (indeed encouraged) to apply any frontend code you wish.
+* You are welcome (indeed encouraged) to use any frontend code you wish.